awsdocs/aws-control-tower-guide/doc_source/mandatory-guardrails.md

 ## Disallow Deletion of Log Archive<a name="disallow-audit-bucket-deletion"></a>

 This guardrail prevents deletion of Amazon S3 buckets created by AWS Control Tower in the log archive account\.
 This is a preventive guardrail with mandatory guidance\.
-By default, this guardrail is enabled on the **Core** OU\.
+By default, this guardrail is enabled on the **Security** OU\.

 The artifact for this guardrail is the following SCP\.